 However, individual differences in personality and cognition shape the constraints of individuals and hence their choices.
 To show how far one can go in developing models that recognize the centrality of constraints to economic choice theory, it is instructive to consider a simple model without standard preferences where constraints alone (including expectations of feasible states) shape choices.
-A constraint-driven model need not produce a unique choice outcome for all persons with the same constraints.2 In this framework, agents have no preferences and act like molecules in a Brownian motion constrained only by choice sets.
-As the choice sets change, the constraints.
+A constraint-driven model need not produce a unique choice outcome for all persons with the same constraints.
+In this framework, agents have no preferences and act like molecules in a Brownian motion constrained only by choice sets.
+As the choice sets change, the constrained molecules must change their choices to respect the boundaries created by the constraints.
 As emphasized by Becker [1962] and Sanderson [1974], with sufficient generality in the specification of the constraint set, one can generate all of the predictions of neoclassical choice theory from constraints and not preferences.

-2 Thurstone [1927], Block and Marschak [1960], Marschak [1960], Becker [1962], Bock and Jones [1968], McFadden [1974], McFadden [1981], and Falmagne [1985] develop models that recognized that constraints (choice sets) may largely determine behavior.
+26 Thurstone [1927], Block and Marschak [1960], Marschak [1960], Becker [1962], Bock and Jones [1968], McFadden [1974],McFadden [1981], and Falmagne [1985] develop models that recognized that constraints (choice sets) may largely determine behavior.
 Becker's random consumer model and the extension of Sanderson [1974] extension of it are the most radical versions of this approach.
 List [2004] is a recent application of this model.